mikemates/tandem/memory-bank/activeContext.md

 ## Next Steps & Roadmap

 ### Immediate Next Steps
-1. Build the Community discovery features
+1. Add animations and transitions for visual polish
-2. Create the activity/event card components
+2. Create activity creation form and workflow
-3. Enhance UI with animations and transitions
+3. Refine mobile experience and responsive design
-4. Test the integrated user flow across all features
+4. Test all features and fix any issues
-5. Add responsive design improvements for mobile
+5. Prepare documentation for future development

 ### Post-POC Refinements
 1. Gather feedback on the implemented features